 Try to look and feel for a plastic winged nut under the pan (in most cases this will be plastic, but in some situations could also be metal).
-The screw is typically a "T" type with a course thread.
-The "T" locates in slots in the brackets that also have holes to accept a spindle or bar that goes through, locking the main seat to the top cover.
+Sometimes you are luck, as should below and this is easy to get to, but in other case it can be very awkward to reach.

 Refitting the replacement seat is basically a reversal of the removal process.
 It is important to ensure the seat sits evenly and on the perimeter of the toilet bowl.
-Make sure that the nuts are secure but not overly tight, as these plastic screws will not take a lot of punishment before they will either give way or snap.
+Make sure that the nuts are secure but not overly tight, as these plastic screws will not take a lot of punishment before they will either give way and strip the threads or snap.

 Manufacturers tend to fit the brackets to the 2 part seat assembly.
 It is then a simple matter of fixing the short piece of studding to the underside of the brackets and combined with a cushioning washer, the studding is secured with a vinyl nut, secured from underneath.

 The tricky bit is, especially with close-coupled suites, to ensure that the adjustment of the seat allows for both sections to be lifted and leant against the cistern whilst also allowing the seat to be supported at all contact points to the top rim of the pan.

 A further problem with this type of fitting is that with so many adjustable parts, it is easy for movement to occur, thus producing a wobbly seat.